Why do people lie? What does that say about us? Maybe a better question is -why do we believe lies?

 This relationship is a massive benefit because it requires that we continuously work on getting on the same page with our priorities.
 For the most part, our priorities match up exactly.

 Sometimes we unintentionally shift priorities and have to reset what we are doing.
-That requires us to create a safe environment so both of us can talk to each other about anything.
+That requires us to create a safe environment to talk to each other about anything.
 Without sincere honestly and communication, it is easy for walls and emotional distance to build in the relationship.

 We are two unique individuals, but we are on the same team.
-The more we can grow our relationship, the more it becomes easier to get on the same page with each other.
+The more we can grow our relationship, the easier it is to get on the same page.

 Avoiding Self-Inflicted Wounds